-All animals currently housed in the aquatic vertebrate facility are fish and frogs.
-A widely accepted and well-documented agent of humane euthanasia for finfish and amphibians is Tricaine methanesulfonate, commonly known as MS-222 (AVMA Guidelines for the Euthanasia of Animals: 2013 Edition).
+All animals currently housed in the aquatic vertebrate facility are African clawed frogs (Xenopus sp).
+A widely accepted and well-documented agent of humane euthanasia for amphibians is Tricaine methanesulfonate, commonly known as MS-222 (AVMA Guidelines for the Euthanasia of Animals: 2020 Edition).
 For use in euthanasia, an aqueous solution of MS-222 is prepared as described below and buffered to a pH of 7.0 to 7.5 with sodium bicarbonate.
 Containers of MS-222 and sodium bicarbonate, as well as pH test strips, are kept in a gray metal storage cabinet in room 291F for this purpose.